databendlabs/databend/website/blog/2023-10-22-databend-weekly-116.md

 ### Understanding Configuration Mapping in Databend

 For a complex database service like Databend, supporting many configurable options helps developers manage and tune the system.
-A recently published blog explains the mapping between command line options, environment variables, config files, and code in Databend.
+A recently published blog explains the mappings between command line options, environment variables, config files, and code in Databend.

 Databend currently supports three configuration methods in decreasing order of priority: